 Conclusion

-In conclusion, both hard skills and soft skills are important for success in the workplace.
+Both hard skills and soft skills are important for success in the workplace.
 Hard skills are specific technical or specialized knowledge and abilities that are required for a particular job or industry, while soft skills are non-technical skills that relate to how individuals interact with others and approach their work.
-While hard skills are important for performing specific job duties, it is soft skills that often determine how well an individual performs in their job, interacts with colleagues, and achieves their career goals.
+While hard skills are important for performing specific job duties, soft skills often determine how well an individual performs in their job, interacts with colleagues, and achieves their career goals.

 To succeed in the workplace, it is important to develop a balance of both hard and soft skills.
 This can involve identifying the skills needed for the job, developing a plan for improving and practicing your skills, seeking feedback, using your skills in real-life situations, and reflecting on your progress.
 By combining hard skills and soft skills, you can become a more well-rounded and effective employee, and improve your chances for career success.